 - The program must be reasonably designed to promote health or prevent disease;

 - The program must allow eligible individuals an opportunity to qualify for the award at least annually;

-- The program must be available to all similarly-situated individuals; if it would be unreasonably difficult or medically inadvisable for an individual to attempt to satisfy the standard, the program must provide a reasonable alternative; and
+- The program must be available to all similarly-situated individuals; if it would be unreasonably difficult or medically inadvisable for an individual to attempt to satisfy the standard, the program must provide a reasonable alternative or waiver; and

 - All materials describing the material terms of the program must disclose the availability of a reasonable alternative standard